zlogic/mendix-docs/content/en/docs/refguide/modeling/consistency-errors/consistency-errors-pages.md

 CE0595 error message: *Attribute {AttributeName} is not an attribute of entity {EntityName}.*

-You will get CE0595 if you have changed the target entity of a list view without updating its contents.
+You get CE0595 if you have changed the target entity of a list view without updating its contents.
 The list view is filled with attributes of another entity.

 To fix CE0595, open the widget's properties > **Data source** and select another attribute for **Attribute (path)**.